DeusNexus/sagemaker-jumpstart-industry-pack-2025/README.rst

 **Unit tests**

 We use tox to run Unit tests.
 Tox is an automated test tool that helps you run unit tests easily on multiple Python versions, and also checks the code sytle meets our standards.
-We run tox with all of our supported Python versions(Python 3.6, Python 3.7, Python 3.8).
+We run tox with all of our supported Python versions(Python 3.11, Python 3.12).
 In order to run unit tests with the same configuration as we do, you need to have interpreters for those Python versions installed.

 To run the unit tests with tox, run: